 Circumcision is nothing, and uncircumcision is nothing, but what matters is the keeping of the commandments of God (1 Cor.
 7:19).

-Understanding this background, we can better grasp why Paul wrote statements such as those found in Ephesians 2:8-9, addressed primarily to Gentile believers (see Eph.
+Understanding the historical background, however, we can better grasp why Paul wrote statements such as those found in Ephesians 2:8-9, addressed primarily to Gentile believers (Eph.
 2:11-3:6):

 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast (Eph.
 2:8-9).

-Did Paul write those words because he was concerned that the Ephesian believers were becoming overly-zealous about obeying Christ’s commandments?
-No, he wrote them because he didn’t want them to be deceived by Jewish legalists who were trying to convince his Gentile converts that they needed to be circumcised and keep other ceremonial aspects of the Mosaic Law to be saved.
+Did Paul write those words because he was concerned that the Ephesian believers were becoming overly-zealous about obeying Christ’s commandments, or because he feared they thought they could earn their salvation?
+No, he wrote those words because he didn’t want them to be deceived by Jewish legalists who were trying to convince his Gentile converts that they needed to be circumcised and keep other ceremonial aspects of the Mosaic Law to be saved.

 For this you know with certainty, that no immoral or impure person or covetous man, who is an idolater, has an inheritance in the kingdom of Christ and God.
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience (Eph.
 5:5-6).

-These two sentences from the same letter prove beyond any shadow of doubt that Paul did not mean in 2:8-9 that, because salvation is a gift of grace not based on works, holiness is of no consequence.
-And there are other similar scriptures in Paul’s writings that affirm this (as we have already seen, for example 1 Cor.
+These two sentences from the same letter prove beyond any shadow of doubt that Paul did not mean in Ephesians 2:8-9 that, because salvation is a gift of grace not based on works, holiness not required.
+And, as we have already seen, there are other, similar scriptures in Paul’s writings that affirm this (for example 1 Cor.
 6:9-10, Gal.
 5:19-21).
 Clearly, Paul believed that no one who is immoral, impure or covetous (which are all forms of idolatry according to Paul) will inherit God’s kingdom, exactly what Jesus taught in His Sermon on the Mount.
 Paul believed that although salvation is not the result of works, works (good works, that is) are the result of salvation.
 In fact, had we only read one verse beyond 2:8-9, we would have immediately realized that fact: